Five Reasons to Take a Culinary Vacation in Normandy

 No visit to Normandy would be complete without a visit to the beaches that marked one of the greatest military events in history.
 The D-Day landing of Allied forces in France during World War II marked its 70th anniversary earlier this month, a moment that changed the course of the war and is poignantly honored in the memorial at Omaha Beach.

-These are just a few of the reasons to visit this amazing reason in France.
+These are just a few of the reasons to visit this amazing region on our French cooking vacations.
 Can you think of others?

 By Peg Kern